 6. No respect was given to any of the participants being filmed.

 - I was referred to as “Matthew” multiple times by the narrator.
-I requested, very specifically, that I be referred to only as Shiro, except when mentioning the name change process.
+I requested, very specifically, that I be referred to only as Shiro, except

 - Furry pornography present in another participant’s home was observed by the camera.